 The texts in this article were partly composed with the help of artificial intelligence and corrected and revised by us.
 The following services were used for the generation:

-2024 was a big year for machine learning, with advancements in large language models like Gemma and Gemma 2, and improvements in image understanding using neural networks.
+How we use machine learning to create our articles2024 was a big year for machine learning, with advancements in large language models like Gemma and Gemma 2, and improvements in image understanding using neural networks.

 As Aggregata enters its second year, we’re reflecting on the incredible progress we’ve made.
 Let’s dive into the key changes we’ve implemented.